Salary Cap Limitations for NIH, SAMHSA, AHRQ, CDC and HRSA Awards

 Cost Share Addendum

 Salary cap cost sharing should not be placed on the Cost Share Addendum.
-Variations in salary and annual changes in the cap affect the amount of cost sharing required.
+Variations in salary and annual changes in the salary cap affect (change) the amount of cost sharing required.
 As a result, "after the fact" calculations are required to determine the correct cost share percentage.
 These calculations are done automatically by eFECS and displayed on the FEC in the column "Salary Cap."

-Details on the calculation can be viewed by opening the "Salary Cap Detail: How salary cap amount and % effort are derived" at the bottom of the online FEC.
+Details of the calculation can be viewed by opening the "Salary Cap Detail: How salary cap amount and % effort are derived" at the bottom of the online FEC.
 The department should confirm that there are no changes to the salary (e.g. salary transfers) or need to retain a prior cap due to sponsor or budget restrictions.

 - Information on how to apply the cap in various situations (e.g. new awards, no cost extensions, carry forward, etc.) can be found in How to Apply NIH Executive Level II Salary Cap